denglert/manuals/README.md

 **Note:**
-- If the function has a comprehensive official documentation I might just copy and paste it the relevant section, supplementing it with my own boilerplate code & tips.
+- If the function has a comprehensive official documentation you might just find the copy-pasted version of the relevant section, supplementing it with my own boilerplate code & tips.